Master and Commander: The Far Side of the World: Critical response

 San Francisco Chronicle film reviewer Mick LaSalle was generally downbeat and, after praising director Weir's handling of scenes with no dialogue, observed that "Weir is less surefooted as a screenwriter.
-Having not read any of O'Brian's novels, I can't say if the fault is in Weir's adaptation or in the source material, but halfway into 'Master and Commander,' the friendship of the captain and the doctor begins to seem schematic, as if all the positive traits that an individual could have were divided equally between these two guys, just so they can argue.
-Their interaction takes on a preening quality, reminiscent of the interaction of the 'Star Trek' characters four or five movies down the line.
+Having not read any of O'Brian's novels, I can't say if the fault is in Weir's adaptation or in the source material, but halfway into Master and Commander the friendship of the captain and the doctor begins to seem schematic, as if all the positive traits that an individual could have were divided equally between these two guys, just so they can argue.
+Their interaction takes on a preening quality, reminiscent of the interaction of the Star Trek characters four or five movies down the line.
 We come to realize that the specific adventure matters little except as a showcase for these personalities.
 Once that happens, the story involving the French ship loses much of its interest and all of its danger, and the movie starts taking on water.
-'Master and Commander' stays afloat to the finish, but that's all that can be said."
+Master and Commander stays afloat to the finish, but that's all that can be said."

+Historian Dan Snow rated Master and Commander as one of his favorite films, rating its ship recreation, tactics, and depiction of 18th-century life at sea as highly accurate on the History Hit YouTube Channel.

 Accolades

 At the 76th Academy Awards in 2004, Master and Commander received ten nominations: Best Cinematography, Best Sound Editing, Best Picture, Best Director, Best Art Direction, Best Costume Design, Best Film Editing, Best Makeup, Best Sound Mixing and Best Visual Effects.
-It won the awards for Best Cinematography and Best Sound Editing but lost the rest to The Return of the King.
+It won the awards for Best Cinematography and Best Sound Editing.
 The film also garnered Weir the BAFTA Award for Best Direction.